bulat-nugmanov/Gardener/README.md

 # Gardener

-Gardener is Android management app for an Arduino UNO-based, Bluetooth-enabled automated watering system.
+Gardener is an Android management app for a Bluetooth-enabled automated watering system based on Arduino.

 Please check back on May 13th for details!